World leaders gather in Jerusalem for Auschwitz forum, without Poland

 In Jerusalem, the high-profile guest list, which includes French President Emmanuel Macron, German President Frank-Walter Steinmeier and Britain's Prince Charles, could also burnish Prime Minister Benjamin Netanyahu's image as a statesman at home ahead of a March 2 election.
 Fighting for political survival in Israel's third ballot in less than a year, Netanyahu has been using sideline meetings with international leaders at the conference to call for more sanctions against arch-enemy Iran.

 France, along with Britain and Germany, declared Iran in violation of a 2015 nuclear pact last week.
-They launched a dispute mechanism that could lead to reimposition of U.N. sanctions lifted after the agreement to limit Tehran's atomic activities was signed.
-Polish President Andrzej Dud turned down an invitation to the conference, expressing dissatisfaction that representatives of Russia, France, Britain, the United States and Germany would speak, while Poland was told it would not be able to.
+They launched a dispute mechanism that could lead to the reimposition of U.N. sanctions lifted after the agreement to limit Tehran's atomic activities was signed.
+Polish President Andrzej Duda turned down an invitation to the conference, expressing dissatisfaction that representatives of Russia, France, Britain, the United States, and Germany would speak, while Poland was told it would not be able to.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)